henry-luo/mark/docs/mark-syntax.md

 # Mark Syntax

 Mark syntax is a superset of JSON.
-The primary extension that Mark makes to JSON is the introduction of a new object notation to support markup data, commonly seen in HTML, XML, etc.
+The primary extension that Mark makes to JSON is the introduction of a new object notation to support markup data, commonly seen in HTML and XML.

-## Mark Object
+## 1. Mark Object

-Below is the key grammar rules for the new Mark object in BNF notation:
+Below are the key grammar rules for the new Mark object in BNF notation:

 ```BNF
 Mark ::= ws value ws